uniqueimaginate/Cpp/README.md

-# This is a repository which i record my c++ study
+# This is a repository where i record my c++ study
 #### Donguk Lee
 #### uniqueimaginate@gmail.com